kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-machinepool.md

 In order to avoid this InfraMachinePoolTemplate MUST specifically implement support for SSA dry run calls from the topology controller.

-The implementation requires to use controller runtime's `CustomValidator`, available in CR versions >= v0.12.3.
+The implementation requires to use controller runtime's `CustomValidator`, available since version v0.12.3.

 This will allow to skip the immutability check only when the topology controller is dry running while preserving the validation behavior for all other cases.